MoveOnOrg/switchboard-twilio/README.md

 "Hello, operator?
 Could I buy some phone numbers please?"

-This is a small script to buy phone numbers from Twilio to text from.
+This is a small CLI app to buy phone numbers from Twilio to text from.

 ## Requirements